azflin/fractional-punks-ui/README.md

-A react frontend to view analytics for [fractional.art](https://fractional.art/) vaults.
-Starting with $HOODIE GANG!
+A react frontend to view analytics for [fractional.art](https://fractional.art/) vaults. $HOODIE GANG!
+Not all vaults are shown, just ones I've chosen.

 Currently hosted at https://hoodie-gang.surge.sh/